CodeMaster7000/Windows-Version/README.md

-# Windows-Version
+# Windows Version

 A PowerShell script to determine which Windows Version you are using.
+Enjoy, all those who are curious!